rancherlabs/support-tools/collection/rancher/v2.x/supportability-review/README.md

 **3. Run the collection script**

-The script needs to be run on the node, using the root user or a user in the `docker` group.
+The script needs to be run on a linux machine running docker with access to your Rancher instance, using the root user or a user in the `docker` group.

   ```shell
   ./collect.sh